Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

-This design-based adjustment shares a close connection with post-stratification approaches \citep{miratrix2013adjusting} for improving precision with random covariate imbalance.
-In the case of a categorical variable $K$ with strata $\kappa \in \mathcal{K}$, our estimator corresponds to a re-weighted version of the post-stratification estimator, using weights that incorporate both stratum size and within-stratum treatment allocation heterogeneity.
-To see the connection, we consider a simple case with $T=3$ for instantaneous effect model for clusters with equal size (denoted by $n_2$) at $T=2$.
-In this setting, only data from $T=2$ is used in the estimating equation \eqref{ee} because the elements in $\Tilde{L}_i=0$ corresponding to $T=1,3$ are $0$.
-See Section 5 for additional discussions on this fact. \begin{thm} The proposed estimator with an independence working correlation matrix, $\Tilde{m}_i(T)=0$ and a centering of $\Tilde{L}_i$ using stratum-specific treatment averages reduces to
+This design-based adjustment is closely connected to post-stratification approaches \citep{miratrix2013adjusting} for improving precision with random covariate imbalance.
+For a categorical variable $K$ with strata $\kappa \in \mathcal{K}$, our estimator can be viewed as a reweighted version of the post-stratification estimator, with weights that reflect both stratum size and within-stratum treatment allocation.
+To illustrate the connection, consider the instantaneous effect model with $T=3$, equal cluster size ($n_2$) at $j=2$, an independence working correlation matrix, $\tilde{m}_i(T)=0$, and a stratum-specific centering of $\tilde{L}_i$.
+In this case, the proposed estimator reduces to